-If you don’t want to risk messing around with lighting charcoal, you’re left with two options to choose from propane smoker and an electric smoker.
-Now, there are several points, both merits, and demerits, about each one of them that must be taken into consideration before you make the perfect choice for yourself.
+If you don’t want to risk messing around with lighting charcoal, you’re left with two options: a propane smoker and an electric smoker.
+Several points, merits, and demerits about each must be considered before making the perfect choice for yourself.

 Overall, an electric smoker offers you both ease of use and cleaning.
-With the capacity to hold a large amount of meat, it might come in as an ideal option for you if you have to cater to a large number of people.
+With the capacity to hold a large amount of meat, it might be ideal if you have to cater to many people.

 However, if the traditional smoky flavor offered by a charcoal smoker is your priority, then you are on the right path with a propane smoker.
 Although it doesn’t give off an exactly similar taste, it’s much closer in offering the same aroma and flavor as a charcoal smoker as compared to the electric smoker.

-In the article that follows, we’ll discuss in greater detail the differences between propane and electric smokers, detailed overviews of each one of them, and which smoker to buy depending on your budget.
+In the following article, we’ll discuss in greater detail the differences between propane and electric smokers, detailed overviews of each one, and which smoker to buy depending on your budget.

 Electric Smoker Overview